Naman-pokhriyal/Naman-pokhriyal/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=naman-pokhriyal&label=Profile%20views&color=0e75b6&style=flat" alt="naman-pokhriyal" /> </p>

-- 🔭 I’m currently studying at **DIT University**
+- 🔭 I’m currently pursuing my B.Tech in Computer Science and Engineering (CSE) from **DIT University**

+- 👀 I’m interested in Web-Development, Software development and languages like C, Python, Java.

 - 👯 I’m looking to collaborate on **Any interesting projects with Java or Python**

-- 👨‍💻 All of my projects are available at [https://portfolio-naman.netlify.app/](https://portfolio-naman.netlify.app/)
+- 👨‍💻 All of my portfolio is available at [https://portfolio-naman.netlify.app/](https://portfolio-naman.netlify.app/)

 - 📫 How to reach me **namanpokhriyal03@gmail.com**